IcaroBichir/infocrazy/_posts/posts/2015-06-13-building-a-dynamically-linked-docker-v-1-6-2.markdown

 ##Building a dynamically linked Docker v-1.6.2

-If you are having problem with Docker, getting this following error when initiate a new docker:
+If you are having problem with Docker, receiving this following error when initiate a new docker:

 {% highlight bash %}
 time="2015-06-10T17:24:26-03:00" level=fatal msg="Error response from daemon: